Temporal Network Analysis Using Zigzag Persistence: Method

 \subsection{Example}

 In the following simple example shown in Fig.~\ref{fig:example_zigzag_of_basic_temporal_graph}, we describe the method in more detail and show how to interpret the resulting zigzag persistence diagram.
 In this example, we measure the changing structure of a simple 5-node cycle graph as edges are added and removed based on the temporal information.
+Fixing $r=1$, the simplicial complexes are exactly the same as the graphs $K_i = G_i$ as there are no cliques in this particular example.
 The bottom left of Fig.~\ref{fig:example_zigzag_of_basic_temporal_graph}a shows the times associated to each edge, and the resulting graphs are shown above.
 In this notation, the subscripts correspond to the interval of time used to build the graphs.
 Then we have $w= 0.5$, and the centers of intervals are $t_0 = 0.5$, $t_1 = 1.5$, $\cdots$, $t_9 = 9.5$.
-This results in intervals for the graphs of the form $(i,i+1)$ and intervals for the union graphs as $(i,i+2)$.
+This results in intervals for graph $G_i$ of the form $(i,i+1)$ and intervals for the union graphs $G_{i,i+1}$ as $(i,i+2)$.

-We could replace each graph with its VR complex using $r=1$, however because this graph is clique free, the result is that the simplicial complex is the same as the original graph in each case.
-Setting $r=1$ creates the graph equivalent simplicial complex.
 At the end of the sliding windows, we consider the graph empty and set the death of any remaining homology features as the end time of the last window (i.e., $t=10$ for this example).

 The resulting zigzag persistence diagram is shown in Fig.~\ref{fig:example_zigzag_of_basic_temporal_graph}b.
 This persistence diagram shows the zero-dimensional and one-dimensional features as $H_0$ and $H_1$, respectively.
 There are two zero-dimensional features at persistence pairs $(1, 3)$ and $(0.5, 10)$.
 The later represents the connected component which appears at the first graph and lasts throughout the filtration.
 The other component is the piece consisting of vertices $3$ and $4$ which appears at union graph $G_{(0,2)}$, thus is associated to a birth at the midpoint of this interval occurring at 1.

 The one-dimensional feature (the cycle represented in $H_1$) is present twice in the persistence diagram.
 This is due to it first appearing in $G_{(3,5)}$ and then disappearing at $G_{(4,5)}$ with corresponding persistence pair $(4, 4.5)$.
 The cycle then reappears at $G_{(5,7)}$ and disappears at $G_{(8,9)}$ resulting in persistence pair at $(6,8.5)$.